david-guenault/scripts/archipel/libvirt_setup.rst

 Setup PKI for libvirt and enable remote TLS connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See : pki:README.rst for setting up the pki
+See : .. _pki:README.rst for setting up the pki

 Enable TLS and TCP listen
 ~~~~~~~~~~~~~~~~~~~~~~~~~